isyed4/News-Article-Search-React-App/README.md

 ## Project title
- The Title of this Project is called 'Current News Engine'.
+ The Title of this Project is called 'Current News - Search Engine'.

 ## Motivation

-The motivation of this project was to give the user an easy and fast experience to keep up with the current news of the topics they are personally intereseted in.
+The motivation of this project was to give the user an easy experience to keep up with news of the topics they are intereseted in.

 ## Code style